 Recertification: First Aid Instructors remain current for 24 months from the date of certification.
-Only current First Aid Instructors may teach Workplace Standard First Aid.
-First Aid Instructors recertify through the Society's professional development credit system (see page 69).
+Only current First Aid Instructors may teach the Society's programs as detailed above.
+First Aid Instructors recertify through the Society's professional development credit system (see page 67).